|

 If

-you own a property jointly with someone and want to secure your
+you own a property jointly with someone and want to secure your share of the property for the benefit of your

-being disinherited
+family to stop them being disinherited

 (see Property Trust). |